edwinsyarief/mipix/docs/introduction.md

 ```

 > [!TIP]
-> Example above can be run from your terminal with:
+> *You can try this example directly from your terminal with:
-> `go run github.com/tinne26/mipix-examples/src/tutorial/multi_layered`
+> `go run github.com/tinne26/mipix-examples/src/tutorial/multi_layered`*

 It's important to notice that combining logical and high resolution draws has some caveats: some elements that are contiguous in logical space might display slight gaps after interleaving low and high resolution draws (due to necessary internal projections).
-I might implement some techniques to avoid this in the future, but they would be opt-in and expensive, as they can basically only be post-corrections.
+I might implement some techniques to avoid this in the future, but they would be opt-in and expensive, as they can basically only be applied as post-corrections.

-## This is enough
+## This is enough for today

-While mipix has quite a few more features, they aren't particularly important to discuss here; you can figure them out by taking a [look at the API](https://pkg.go.dev/github.com/tinne26/mipix).
-The drawing model is the only essential part to understand when using mipix, and that has been reasonably covered already.
+While mipix still packs a few more features, they aren't particularly important to discuss here; you can figure them out by taking a [look at the API docs](https://pkg.go.dev/github.com/tinne26/mipix).
+The drawing model is the only essential part to understand when using mipix, and I think that has been reasonably covered already.
+If you need more code samples, the [mipix-examples](https://github.com/tinne26/mipix-examples) repository contains a few more programs and even small games that you can try online.

-If you need more code samples, the [mipix-examples](https://github.com/tinne26/mipix-examples) contains a few more programs and even small games that you can try online.
-Hopefully all this will be enough to get you started, but if you have any additional doubts or questions, don't hesitate to reach out!
-I should be fairly responsive both on Github discussions and Ebitengine's discord!
+Hopefully this should be enough to get you started, but if you have any other questions don't hesitate to reach out!
+I should be fairly responsive both on Github discussions and Ebitengine's discord.